 - Tell your customers that returns aren't possible.
 You'll have a better response if your products are custom-made or not “return-worthy” like underwear or other items that may be seen as gross if returned.

-How to Make Dropshipping Worthwhile
+How to Make Dropshipping Worthwhile in 2022

 The overall goal in launching a successful dropshipping company is to embrace the pros and figure out ways around the cons.
 Those cons aren't inevitable downsides, but rather opportunities to stand out from the competition.
 Don't expect slow shipping times to pan out well for you.
 The same can be said about poor customer service and troublesome returns.